Global Portfolio of Origins

 Guatemala

-This coffee is sourced from approximately 400 family-owned farms across the municipality of Huehuetenango, grown at elevations between 1,800 and 2,000 meters in mineral-rich clay soils.
 With limited on-farm processing infrastructure, producers deliver cherry to a centrally located wet mill operated by Unitrade Coffee, ensuring consistency and quality.
-Community support initiatives are provided through CoffeeCare, which focuses on education, nutrition, and health for farming families during harvest season.
+Community support initiatives are provided through CoffeeCare, focusing on education, nutrition, and healthcare for farming families during harvest season.

 Tolima Region · Central Andes